Your Story Starts Here

-The Student Leadership Committee plays an integral role in CAHE students’ academic and social life.
-Class representatives are selected from various cohorts and act as a liaison between the Center’s administration and fellow classmates to streamline communication, drive student engagement and participation, as well as encourage strong academic performance.
-With numerous student-focused events/activities taking place at CAHE throughout the year, the Student Leadership Committee provides essential organizational support and insight to help make these events successful.
+The Student Leadership Committee plays an integral role in CAHE students’ academic and social lives.
+Class representatives are selected from various cohorts and act as a liaison between the Center’s administration and fellow classmates to streamline communication, drive student engagement and participation, and encourage strong academic performance.
+With numerous student-focused events and activities taking place at CAHE throughout the year, the Student Leadership Committee provides essential organizational support and insight to ensure the success of these occasions.

-- Helping to identify areas/policies that can be adjusted to better serve the needs of the community.
+- Helping to identify areas and policies that can be adjusted to better serve the needs of the community

-- Representing the institution and various events throughout the academic year, including regularly scheduled Open Houses.
+- Representing the institution at various events throughout the academic year, such as regularly scheduled Open Houses

 How can I become a Class Representative?

 Details on how to apply for the position will be provided at orientation.
 All nominees will be reviewed by a committee and reps will be announced by Week 4 of their program start date.